 - People who have had plantar warts before

-- People who walk barefoot where exposure to a wart-causing virus is common, such as locker rooms
+- People who walk barefoot in areas where a wart-causing virus is common, such as locker rooms and swimming pools

 When plantar warts cause pain, you may alter your normal posture or gait — perhaps without realizing it.
 Eventually, this change in how you stand, walk or run can cause muscle or joint discomfort.